 Pilates scored very similarly to yoga.
 You can expect to obtain more strength from Pilates classes, but yoga will likely give you more flexibility, relaxation and balance.
 Like with yoga, you won’t burn many calories or obtain much of a cardio workout with Pilates.

-In the end, if you’re looking for a combination of flexibility, relaxation, balance and strength, Pilates could be for you.
+In the end, if you’re looking for a combination of flexibility, relaxation, balance, and strength, Pilates could be for you.
+There are many fitness studios (such as lagree studio) that offer various levels of pilates training modules.
+If you are unsure of whom to approach, you can do a basic search on your browser and find someone to train you.
 Pilates can also be used in a clinical manner as a form of physiotherapy for people suffering from pain and injury.
 For more information, see Kinetic Physio & Pilates.

 Barker, Anna Lucia, Marie-Louise Bird, and Jason Talevski.
 “Effect of pilates exercise for improving balance in older adults: a systematic review with meta-analysis.”
 Archives of physical medicine and rehabilitation (2014).

 Kloubec, June A. “Pilates for improvement of muscle endurance, flexibility, balance, and posture.”
 The Journal of Strength & Conditioning Research 24.3 (2010): 661-667.

 Spilde, S., and J. P. Porcari.
 “ACE-sponsored study: Can Pilates do it all.”ACE FitnessMatters, November/December (2005): 10-11.